 Rising to the top of the SERPs and building an incredible brand you can be proud of are about more than making sure all the little details and technical aspects of your SEO approach are correct.

-But you can’t simply guess what will work and produce content at random if you’re serious about getting real results.
+But you can’t simply guess what will work and produce content at random if you’re serious about getting results.
 You need a solid plan based on research, data, and experience.

-A content production strategy helps provide that structured plan.
+A content strategy helps provide that structured plan.
 Here’s what you need to know to put together a good one.

 What Are the 3 Components of Content Strategy?